-- Find the templon and take a photo. - ▶ Do you remember from what material the plaques were made in the previous periods? - ► Take of photo of the "vema" doors and the cross with the "lypira" icons. - ▶ Who is depicted on the right and who on the left of the vema doors? - ▶ Remember to observe the templon the next time you visit a church. - ▶ Present the information you have collected to your classmates.
+- Find the templon and take a photo. - ▶ Take of photo of the "vema" doors and the cross with the "lypira" icons. - ▶ Who is depicted on the right and who on the left of the vema doors? - ▶ Remember to observe the templon the next time you visit a church.